Veeeetzzzz/pest-control-booking-system/README.md

 # Pest Control Booking System
 A Pest Control booking system that utilises Azure AD for authentication and allows managers to assign jobs and operatives to see details/act on appointments.

+# Prequisites

+Node.js and npm (Node Package Manager) installed on the server hosting these files

+Azure AD application registration completed with the necessary redirect URIs

 # Installation

 TBC
 # License
 License Agreement